-It is a student’s responsibility to schedule and complete testing each week as long as they remain unvaccinated or are not yet fully vaccinated (less than two weeks post-completion of vaccination).
+It is a student’s responsibility to complete testing each week as long as they remain unvaccinated or are not yet fully vaccinated (less than two weeks post-completion of vaccination).

 Students will be granted one warning for failure to report for testing.
 After a second missed test, the student will be subject to the student conduct process.
-Students found in violation may not be allowed to access some campus facilities for the remainder of the Fall 2021 semester.
+Students found in violation will not be allowed to access some campus facilities for the remainder of the Spring 2022 semester.